Comic Book Collecting

 Where is the best place to buy and sell comic books?

 eBay is the largest marketplace and the best place to establish current market value via sold listings.
-For high-value graded comics, Heritage Auctions and ComicConnect specialize in premium books and reach serious collectors worldwide.
-Local comic shops and conventions are excellent for raw books, back issues, and building relationships with dealers.
+For high-value graded comics, Heritage Auctions and ComicConnect specialize in premium books.
+Local comic shops and conventions are excellent for raw books and back issues.
 MyComicShop and ComicBookRealm are solid platforms for mid-range books.
 For modern keys and first prints, new release Wednesdays at your local shop remain the best source.

 Are 1990s comics worth anything?

-The vast majority of 1990s comics are worth very little — they were massively overprinted during the speculator boom, with many issues seeing print runs in the millions.
+The vast majority of 1990s comics are worth very little — they were massively overprinted during the speculator boom.
 However, genuine first appearances from the 1990s can be valuable: New Mutants #98 (first Deadpool), Batman Adventures #12 (first Harley Quinn), and Venom: Lethal Protector #1 all command real premiums.
-The key is distinguishing between books that were actually scarce and those that were simply hyped at the time.
 Always check CGC Census population and recent sold data before assuming a 1990s book is valuable.

 Whether you're chasing a Golden Age grail or building a Bronze Age collection, the world's largest comic book marketplace is one click away.